RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-PROLOG.md

 A very comprehensive explanation, discussion, and ways to address it can be read in the stackoverflow discussion [here](https://stackoverflow.com/questions/40711908/what-is-a-test-succeeded-with-choicepoint-warning-in-pl-unit-and-how-do-i-fix), highly recommended if you want to grasp a fine understanding of what is happening here... :-)

+## Why do I get  "`Warning: Clauses of a/1 are not together in the source-file`" warning?

+SWI-Prolog will, by default, assume that all clauses of a predicates are all together, without other predicate definitions in the middle.
+This makes the code more readable as everything for a predicate is "there".

+If you want to disable the warning for a particular predicate, use [:- discontiguous/1](https://www.swi-prolog.org/pldoc/man?predicate=discontiguous/1) directive.